leios/Fable.jl/docs/src/death.md

 That's what happens when you give programmers too many tools.
 All of a sudden, the right approach is unclear.
-In fact there is probably no objectively "correct" answer.
-If you ask anyone for advice, though, your solution was "objectively wrong."
+In fact, there is probably no objectively "correct" answer, but if you ask anyone for advice, your solution was "objectively wrong."

-And that's how I have felt writing Julia code.
+That's how I have felt writing Julia code.
 It just always feels like I'm looking over my shoulder and doing something wrong.
 It's really taken away my love of programming.

-The problem is that even in this case, my gut was right!
+The problem is that in this case, my gut was right!
 `eval`ing `Expr`s ended up being faster *and* more flexible.
 But I know there will be a Julia user somewhere saying, "Ah, but you did your `@generated` functions wrong."
 And I think you might be right.